This leads to disruption in the communication between a person's brain and their nerves.

 - 4.0: Able to walk without using an assistive aid, such as a cane or walker.
 A person is able to be up and about for at least 12 hours a day without overly reduced function.

 - 5.0: Able to walk without an aid for about 200 meters.
 However, a person's disability is severe enough to limit full daily activities, such as working full time.

-- 6.0: Requires occasional or everyday assistance walking with a cane, crutch, or brace for distances of 100 meters or more.
+- 6.0: Needs occasional or everyday help, walking with a cane, crutch, or brace for distances of 100 meters or more.

 - 7.0: Unable to walk 5 meters even with an aid.
-Usually requires a wheelchair.
+Usually needs a wheelchair.

-- 8.0: Usually restricted to bed or chair or may require motorized wheelchair.
+- 8.0: Usually restricted to bed or chair or may need a motorized wheelchair.
 A person at this phase will generally have effective use of their arms.

-The transition from phase 4.0 to 5.0 usually represents a change in a person's ability to walk, which is one of the major symptoms a person with PPMS experiences.
+The transition from phase 4.0 to 5.0 usually represents a change in a person's ability to walk.
+This is one of the major symptoms a person with PPMS experiences.